 In nature, that means they seek out flowering plants where they can harvest this nectar — usually from trumpet- or tube-shaped flowers.
 As humans, we’ve also helped these little birds along with hummingbird feeders.
 The ideal backyard habitat, however, includes a mix of hummingbird feeders and hummingbird flowers, and with a little gardening know-how, you can open up your yard to a steady parade of hummingbirds.

 The first thing you need in any hummingbird birdscape is color.
-You’ve probably noticed that every Perky-PetⓇ Hummingbird Feeder has splashes of red.
+You’ve probably noticed that many Perky-PetⓇ Hummingbird Feeders have splashes of red.
 That’s because many hummingbirds have learned to investigate red-colored objects.
-The Wild Bird Journal Blog Team has read reports of the little guys zipping up to people wearing red shirts, investigating a flickering wind spinner or even carefully examining red-handled garden tools to see if they can grab a sugary treat.
+There's even been reports of the hummers zipping up to people wearing red shirts, investigating a flickering wind spinner or even carefully examining red-handled garden tools to see if they can grab a sugary treat.